 which is just a $\Z[q,q^{-1}]$-module.
-We extend scalars to $\Q(q)$ to get the $\Q(q)$-vector space $[\underlineproj{A}]_{\Q(q)}:=[\underlineproj{A}]_q\otimes_{\Z[q,q^{-1}]} \Q(q)$.
+We extend scalars to $\Q(q)$ to get the $\Q(q)$-vector space

 \begin{Remark} Let $A$ be a graded superalgebra.
 We will often use the notation $|A|$ to denote the underlying $\Z$-graded algebra, where we forget about the superstructure.
 For example, if $B$ is another graded superalgebra and $M$ a graded $A$-supermodule, then $|A|\otimes |B|$ denotes the usual tensor product of the graded algebras $|A|$ and $|B|$ (i.e. no sign), $\End_{|A|}(M)$ is the usual endomorphism algebra of the $|A|$-module $M$ and $|A|^{\op}$ is the usual opposite algebra of $|A|$.
-However, it is important to note that, even though we define these algebraic objects without reference to their super structure, $|A|\otimes |B|$ and $|A|^{\op}$ are still graded superalgebras, and $\End_{|A|}(M)$ is still a graded superspace in the obvious way. \end{Remark}
+However, it is important to note that, even though we define these algebraic objects without reference to their super structure, $|A|\otimes |B|$, $|A|^{\op}$ and $\End_{|A|}(M)$ are still graded superalgebras in the obvious way. \end{Remark}

 \begin{Remark} We will also often have objects with superstructure but no $\Z$-grading such as superspaces, superalgebras and supermodules.
 We will always think of such objects as graded superspaces with the $\Z$-grading concentrated in degree zero.
 In that way we can utilize all the notation and results from this section. \end{Remark}